lanpartyline/fsa_student_loan_reader/README.md

   - I tried my best but this thing makes a lot of assumptions.
 - This is NOT financial advice.
 - USE AT YOUR OWN RISK!

+### Bugs and Issues

+Feel free to submit an issue but I don't have much time to dedicate to this and its a bit difficult to troubleshoot without having your specific data.
+PLEASE DO NOT post private info.